Harley Academy

 If you’d like to find out more about what we’ve discussed here, or about what it’s really like to work in medical aesthetics, lend us an hour of your time.

-Our free How to Get Started in Aesthetics event can be accessed online.
-It’s hosted by our Founder and CEO, Dr Tristan Mehta - innovator of the Level 7 qualification in injectables and various special guests.
+Our free How to Get Started in Aesthetics event can be accessed online and is hosted by one of our most senior faculty members.

 It’s a full hour packed with unmissable information for healthcare professionals from healthcare professionals.
 From what aesthetic medicine actually is and the state of the industry in the UK, to where the opportunities are and how to access them.
 You’ll learn the answers to the most frequently asked questions, as well as any others you have for us and our panel!